-You will need to complete a Request for Access to Medical Records Form, available from reception at any cohealth service or complete and submit the online form below or download here.
+You will need to complete a Request for Access to Health Records Form, available from reception at any cohealth service or complete and submit the online form below or download here (pdf 160kb).
 We may charge a fee (as allowed under legislation) for photocopying and sending the information.

 For further information, you can request access to cohealth policy documents or learn more about the Victorian Charter of Human Rights and Responsibilities, and/or the Australian Charter of Healthcare Rights, at: